Cost To Visit Bali: 2024 Travel Budget Guide

 • Cons: Remote, expensive.

-Affordable Areas to Stay
+Affordable Areas of Bali to Stay

 • Canggu: Popular among digital nomads and surfers, offering a mix of budget and mid-range accommodations.